 What does the Physical Activity and Health Alliance do?

-We connect people to information by keeping you up-to-date on physical activity and health issues, including evidence, policy and practice across a range settings, sectors and professions involved in physical activity in Scotland.
+We connect people to information by keeping you up-to-date on physical activity and health issues, including evidence, policy and practice across a range of settings, sectors and professions involved in physical activity in Scotland.

 We connect people to policy providing the opportunity for you to inform policy development and implementation through consultation and debate.